-As the proponent of your project it is up to you to determine what decisions will be open for input from stakeholders and what questions you would like to ask the public to inform decisions.
+As the proponent of your project it is up to you to determine what decisions will be open for input from interested parties and what questions you would like to ask the public to inform decisions.

 This guide provides you with some considerations to keep in mind as you design your questions and collect input.

-When undertaking outreach, you should consider the needs of your stakeholders and how their needs can be accommodated in your process.
+When undertaking outreach, you should consider the needs of interested parties and how their needs can be accommodated in your process.
 Communities are comprised of a broad diversity of people with different needs.
-While the aim is to be inclusive at all times, it may mean you need to consider tailoring your outreach process and activities to enable some stakeholders to fully participate on an equal basis with others.
+While the aim is to be inclusive at all times, it may mean you need to consider tailoring your outreach process and activities to enable some interested parties to fully participate on an equal basis with others.

 The City has created a number of inclusive engagement resources for you to refer to and consider as you are creating your outreach strategy.

 Telling your story